arlonem/BobcatFires/README.md

 This repository contains a web-based Potree viewer application built with HTML, CSS, and JavaScript.
-It includes all necessary libraries, custom source code for handling point clouds, and a structured folder of datasets and assets, with some large files hosted externally vioa AWS S3.
+It includes all necessary libraries, source code for handling point clouds, and datasets/assets, with some large files hosted externally via AWS S3.

 **Classes**
   Contains origional point cloud data fom the Bobcat Fire.